dayvsonsales/happy/README.md

 ## 💻 The project

-Happy is an application that connects people to institutional help houses in order to make children's day happier.
+Happy is an application that connects people to institutional help houses or orphanages in order to make a child happier.

-Este projeto fez parte do Next Level Week 3 da RocketSeat e este repositório é a versão 2.0, implementando mais funcionalidades, descritas no tópico Desafio.
+This project was developed in Next Level Week 3 from RocketSeat.
+This repository is an improved version with more features as described in the Challenges topic.

 ## 🔖 Layout